Rust Closures Under the Hood: Comparing impl Fn and Box<dyn Fn>

 Now let's look at an example where the closure is returned as a Box<dyn Fn>.
 In this case, the closure is allocated on the heap and a Box is returned.

-The following example defines function make_quadratic_box that takes three f64 parameters a, b, and c.
+The following example defines function make_quadratic_box that takes three f64 parameters, a, b, and c.
 The function returns a Box<dyn Fn(f64) -> f64> that implements the logic of a quadratic equation with input x by calculating a*x*x + b*x + c and returning the result.

 pub fn make_quadratic_box(a: f64, b: f64, c: f64) -> Box<dyn Fn(f64) -> f64> {